 (B) When an election in which the ballot provided for three or more choices results in no choice receiving a majority of the valid ballots cast, the board shall direct a runoff election.
-The ballot in a runoff election shall provide for selection between the two choices receiving the highest and the second highest number of votes in the first election.
+The ballot in a runoff election shall be between the two choices receiving the highest and the second highest number of votes in the first election.
 Only employees who were eligible to vote in the first election and who remain eligible on the date of the runoff election shall be eligible to vote in the runoff election, unless the board directs otherwise.

 Promulgated Under: 119.03